jjanvier/tdd.sh/README.md

 It allows to:

-- easily launch your tests
+- have a simple and consistent way to launch your tests across all your projects, whatever the language
 - automatically commit when your tests are green
 - launch a notification when your tests have been red for too long
-- have a consistent way to launch your tests across all your projects
+- stay focused in the red/green/refactor loop by using a todo list

 ## How to install

 ### Requirements

-TODO
+On Linux:

+- `libasound2-dev` to play the light sound bell when the tests have been red for too long

+On MacOS, nothing particular is required.

 ### Installation

-TODO
+Download the latest binary, which is available at [tdd-dot-sh.zip](https://github.com/jjanvier/tdd.sh/releases/latest/download/tdd-dot-sh.zip).
+Unzip it and install the binary in a directory recognized by your `$PATH` variable.

+Yippee, you are now ready to use the `tdd` command!

 ## How to use